vineetg33/zentreeTabs/README.md

 <div align="center">
   <img src="icons/logo.svg" alt="ZenTree Tabs Logo" width="128" />
-  <h3>Vertical Tab Manager for Chrome</h3>
+  <h3>Vertical Tree-Style Tab Manager for Chrome</h3>
   <p>Minimalist.
 Tree-Style.
 Native.</p>
 </div>

 <br />

+No one has time to switch browsers, because they're too reliant on them *cough Chrome.

+But even those browsers that feature vertical tabs, they don't present them properly.
+They should be in a tree-style tab, knowing from which main tab other tabs have came from.
+It becomes so much easier to track that way.

+Which is why I build this: tabs in a vertical layout, nested like branches in a tree.
+All without switching web browers.

+**ZenTree Tabs**

 **ZenTree Tabs** brings vertical, tree-style browsing to the Chrome Side Panel.

 I built this because I wanted the organizational flow and aesthetic of browsers like Arc, but without leaving the Chrome ecosystem.
 It features automatic nesting, full support for native Tab Groups, and a clean, glassmorphic UI.

 ## Demo